Astrum-Project/Astrum-Project/README.md

 # Astrum-Project
-Home for the Astrum Project
+See the [wiki](https://github.com/Astrum-Project/Astrum-Project/wiki), or join a [discussion](https://github.com/Astrum-Project/Astrum-Project/discussions)